Flowbee Haircutting System Review: Does it Really Work?

 Anyway!
 Here’s how the Robocut vacuum hair cutter looks in action:

 That said, a few people point out that a Flowbee feels sturdier and delivers sharper haircuts.
 My observations are 50/50 here.

 On one hand, I have a friend who swears by the Robocut.
 On the other, an acquaintance complained about the model pulling on his hair annoyingly.

 The Flowbee is the pioneer in this market and my father used it when I was a kid, so I’m partial to it.
 However, the Robocut vacuum cutter is also worth looking into.

-Ultimately, the choice is up to you.
+Ultimately, after reading this Flowbee haircutting system review, the choice is up to you.
 These were my personal thoughts — I advise you to read a few reviews from people who’ve used them and make your decision!